-While rhinoplasty is performed to improve the appearance or function of the nose, results cannot be guaranteed and sometimes revision surgery is necessary.
-Dr. Todd Hobgood is a double board-certified facial plastic surgeon specializing in revision rhinoplasty in Scottsdale.
+While rhinoplasty is performed to improve the appearance or function of the nose, results cannot be guaranteed, and sometimes revision surgery is necessary.
+Dr. Todd Hobgood is a double board-certified facial plastic surgeon who’s considered one of the best revision rhinoplasty specialists in Scottsdale.
 About 40% of all Dr. Hobgood’s cases are revision in nature.
 We see patients from Phoenix, Tempe, Mesa, Chandler, and other Arizona cities, across the U.S., and all around the world requesting consideration for revision rhinoplasty.
-We hope to collect all before and after photographs, as well as operative procedure notes, before completing a consultation.
-As we tend to see patients visiting from great distances, we will often recommend an initial phone or video consultation to maximize efficiency for both Dr. Hobgood as well as our valued patients.

 Also called secondary or tertiary rhinoplasty, this surgical procedure is designed to correct or improve the results of a previous rhinoplasty that was unsatisfactory for one reason or another.
 This procedure may be used to correct functional problems that affect breathing as well as cosmetic issues.
 While rhinoplasty is one of the most complicated cosmetic surgery procedures, secondary rhinoplasty is even more complex with a higher revision rate than other procedures.
 We recommend choosing a board-certified facial plastic surgeon such as Dr. Hobgood for revision rhinoplasty who has extensive experience performing this delicate surgery.
 Insurance companies do not cover revision rhinoplasty as it is the consequence of previous elective cosmetic surgery.

 Revision Rhinoplasty At A Glance

 2 to 3 Hours